 Get a summer job or work experience

 Does your teen have a casual job yet?
-If not, perhaps they could pick up some summer work or organise work experience in an industry they’re interested in.
+If not, perhaps they could pick up some seasonal work or organise work experience in an industry they’re interested in.

 If your teen has retail experience, many retail stores look for Christmas casuals from November to January.
-These positions often pay well, with double time offered over the public holidays (always check this before applying) – great if your family is planning on staying at home this Christmas.
+These positions often pay well, with double time offered over the public holidays (always check this before applying) – great if your family is planning on staying at home over the festive period.
 It can, however, be competitive to get a position without prior retail experience.

-Here are some other places to start looking for casual summer jobs:
+Here are some other places to start looking for casual, short-term jobs:

 Check your local shopping centre’s social media pages to see if they’re hiring summer casuals for specific Christmas-related tasks, such as Christmas wrapping stalls and Santa’s helpers at photo booths.

-Ask your friends and neighbours if they need a babysitter (if your teen is good with kids) over the festive season.
+Ask your friends and neighbours if they need a babysitter (if your teen is good with kids) over the holidays.

 See if anyone in the neighbourhood is looking for someone to mow their lawn, clean the pool or wash the car – odd jobs that could earn your teen a bit of extra cash.

-Getting a paying job over the summer is a good way for your teen to start saving for big ticket items like a car.
+Getting a paying job over the school break is a good way for your teen to start saving for big ticket items like a car.
 It’ll also help them develop their budgeting skills – something they’ll definitely need as an adult.